SAP-archive/xf-application-mocks/commerce-mock-lite/README.md

 # Light Commerce Mock

 The light commerce mock emulates SAP Commerce Cloud on base of a reduced event and API catalog.
-It uses the **varkes-api-server** to connect to `SAP Cloud Platform, Kyma Runtime` and register the bundled commerce APIs, which are also mocked using the **varkes-openapi-mock**.
+It uses the **varkes-api-server** to connect to `SAP Business Technology Platform, Kyma Runtime` and register the bundled commerce APIs, which are also mocked using the **varkes-openapi-mock**.
 For the list of mocked APIs, see [`varkes_config.json`](varkes_config.json).

 ## Run locally using Docker